fkkong2003/Automating-aws-with-python/README.md

-# Automating-aws-with-python
+# Automating AWS with python

-Respository for automating aws with python course
+Respository for the A Cloud Guru course *Automating aws with python*